Updated Content 1/23/2026

 - Miscellaneous – unknown expenses

-Now that you’ve added in your monthly expenses, you need to account for any quarterly, bi-annual, and annual expenses you have.
+Now that you’ve accounted for your regular monthly expenses, you need to account for any quarterly, bi-annual, and annual expenses you have.
 Since you don’t pay these expenses monthly, you have to save for them throughout the year to ensure you have enough money to pay them.
 For example, if you pay your home insurance once per year, divide the total amount by 12 and add it to your monthly budget, and be sure to save the correct amount each month!

 Now that you’ve listed and calculated your total income and expenses, you need a way to track them.
 Using a spreadsheet, notebook, or whatever you’re most comfortable with, make a chart that lists all income on one side and all expenses on the other side.
-Add up the total amount for each and then subtract your monthly expenses from your monthly income.
-If you have extra money each month after paying your expenses, that would be great to put in savings.
+Add up the total for each, then subtract your monthly expenses from your monthly income.
+If you have extra money each month after paying your expenses, it would be great to put it into savings.
 If you don’t have enough money to cover your monthly expenses, you will need to lower your expenses or increase your income.

 Needs vs Wants

-As you list out all the things you spend money on, thinking about each item and determining if it’s a need or a want is essential to maintaining an effective budget.
+As you list all the things you spend money on, consider each item and determine whether it’s a need or a want to maintain an effective budget.
 You can easily tell the difference between the two categories because needs are things you actually need to live, such as housing, clothing, and food.
 Wants are things that you don’t actually need, but are nice to have, such as entertainment, dining out, and vacations.

 Track Your Actual Spending

 After creating your monthly budget, you will need to track your actual spending moving forward.
-This allows you to identify whether or not you’re spending within your budget, and lets you know if any changes need to be made.
+This allows you to identify whether you’re spending within your budget and whether any changes are needed.

 The quickest and easiest way to do this is with free software like Mint, which is a budget planner and spending tracker.
-If you prefer, you can also manually review your bank and credit card statements on a monthly basis to calculate your actual spending.
+If you prefer, you can also manually review your bank and credit card statements monthly to calculate your actual spending.

-Now that you have your monthly budget and are tracking your actual spending, you will need to compare the two on a monthly basis to determine if you need to make adjustments to either.
-As an example, if you find you are spending more on eating out than you budgeted for, you may need to decrease the number of times per month that you go to restaurants.
+Now that you have your expected monthly budget and are tracking your actual spending, you will need to compare the two each month to determine whether you need to make adjustments to either.
+For example, if you find you are spending more on eating out than you budgeted, you may need to reduce the number of times you go to restaurants per month.

 Save for Your Future

-Starting a savings account that you add to regularly is important for your future needs and wants.
+Starting a savings account and adding to it regularly is important for your future needs and wants.
 Investing in your education, going on your dream vacation, and buying your first home are all great goals for your savings.

 To make saving easier for you, look at it like it’s a bill that you’re paying to your future self.
 Decide on the exact amount that you want to save each month and add it to your monthly budget.